 1. Burnt money and playing cards on the streets

 It is worth looking on the floor when walking around in Cambodia.
 First we were shocked when we saw a burnt $100 banknote.
-Then we had a closer look and saw that it was just fake money probably used for card games.
+Then we had a closer look and realized that it was just fake money probably used for card games.

 Apart from the burnt paper notes, loads of playing cards are scattered around.
 This lead us to our conclusion that Cambodians like to play cards for money – real or not.
 Who knows?